 Cancer can drain you physically and mentally, but there are ways to bolster your inner reserves.
 You can cut down on stress by simply admitting that you aren’t a superwoman.
 Specially tailored food and fitness plans can ward off fatigue and other side effects.
 Plus, there’s your psyche — the most important weapon in your arsenal against the disease.
 Plus get information on wigs, skin care, exercise and more: www.cancerandcareers.org/en/at-work/Managing-Treatment-Side-Effects

 Legal and Financial

-Worried about your insurance now that you've been diagnosed with cancer?
+Worried about your insurance now that you’ve been diagnosed with cancer?
 Want to know what legal rights you have or how to take time off from work for treatment?
-Then read more in the Legal and Financial section of our website here: www.cancerandcareers.org/en/at-work/Legal-and-Financial
+Then read more in the Legal & Financial section of our website: www.cancerandcareers.org/en/at-work/Legal-and-Financial

-You’ve decided to disclose your cancer diagnosis to your employer, what’s next?
-The Manager’s Toolkit is a publication designed for you to give to your boss to help start or smooth the conversation.
-We've laid out the "need-to-know" laws that relate to cancer in the workplace, successful workplace strategies and tips for working with your HR department.
-Begin navigating your cancer in the workplace here: http://www.cancerandcareers.org/en/managers-toolkit
+You’ve decided to disclose your cancer diagnosis to your employer.
+What’s next?
+The Manager’s Kit is a publication designed for you to give to your boss to help start or smooth the conversation.
+We’ve laid out the “need-to-know” laws that relate to cancer in the workplace, successful workplace strategies and tips for working with your HR department.
+Begin navigating your cancer in the workplace here: www.cancerandcareers.org/en/managers-toolkit

 Read stories from other men and women who have not just survived but thrived during and after cancer treatment, on our Collective Diary: www.cancerandcareers.org/diary